MadeAgents/Android-Lab/README.md

 This repository is the code framework for the operation environment and benchmark section.
 We provide two execution modes: AVD on Mac (arm64) and Docker on Linux (x86_64).
 You can freely add or modify new tasks or Android images according to our framework.
 We offer a complete evaluation framework that can be used to assess the performance of various Android agents.

+We have also open-sourced the Android Instruct dataset mentioned in the paper.
+Please refer to [here](docs/instruction_tuning.md) for more details.

 ![](./assets/main-picture.png)